Check Loan Eligibility

 Collateral - Asset mortgaged to the educational loan by the borrower.
 Collateral security essentially refers to real estate or liquid assets pledged to the bank to borrow an education loan.

-Education Loan Disbursement - The process of releasing the education loan amount to the borrower by the lending bank is called a disbursement of an education loan.
+Education Loan Disbursement - The process of releasing the education loan amount to the borrower by the lending bank is called the disbursement of an education loan.

 Loan Tenure - Indicates the total repayment tenure of education loans.
 Loan tenure of 15 years indicates that candidates can repay their education loan within a span of 15 years.